ASCE Conference 2019

 The ASCE Conference in Ghent will include workshops, visits to relevant sites and cemeteries, a walking tour in Ghent, welcome and departure drinks in some of the most prestigious historic venues in the city and so much more.

-The full programme and more information about subscriptions and call for papers will follow this autumn.
+The full programme and information about subscriptions will follow.
 Any questions?
-Contact us: email@example.com.
+Contact us: firstname.lastname@example.org.

 The ASCE conference will take place in the Meeting Center of the Province of East-Flanders.